cncf/velocity/docs/top30_chart_creation.md

 `analysis.rb` can be used to create data for a Cloud Native Computing Foundation projects bubble chart such as this one
 ![sample chart](./top30_chart_example.png?raw=true "CNCF projects")

-The chart itself can be generated in a [google sheet](https://docs.google.com/spreadsheets/d/1GKD-IrEd23c2Lj41_aw9NjiAFXK7GuvPAcJnwY6qIT8/edit?usp=sharing). or as a stand-alone [html page](../charts/top_30_201611_201710.html).
-Details on usage of google chart api are [here](https://developers.google.com/chart/interactive/docs/gallery/bubblechart).
-The first option is a copy/paste of resulting data whereas the second presents more control to the look of the chart.
-Refer to the [Bubble Chart Generator](other_notes.md#bubble-chart-generator) for automatic html creation.
+The chart itself can be generated in a [google sheet](https://docs.google.com/spreadsheets/d/1RQhZDR9PA3_8UD-UP3AWi3wJTqoMb3bLGbFnkLBk_ZE/edit?usp=sharing).

 ### Chart data
 Before you begin, clone the cncf/gitdm repo as you will use it in addition to velocity.

 #### In short
-To generate all data for the [Top 30 chart](https://docs.google.com/spreadsheets/d/1hD-hXlVT60AGhGVifNn7nNo9oVMKnIoQ2kBNmx-YY8M/edit?usp=sharing).
+To generate all data for the [Top 30 chart](https://docs.google.com/spreadsheets/d/1RQhZDR9PA3_8UD-UP3AWi3wJTqoMb3bLGbFnkLBk_ZE/edit?usp=sharing).

 - Fetch all necessary data using BigQuery or use data already fetched present in this repo.
 - If fetched new BigQuery data then re-run the special projects BigQuery analysis scripts: `./shells`: `run_apache.sh`, `run_chrome_chromium.sh`, `run_cncf.sh`, `run_openstack.sh`.
 - To just regenerate all other data: run `./shells/unlimited_both.sh`
 - See per project ranks statistics: `reports/cncf_projects_ranks.txt`
-- Get final output file `projects/unlimited.csv` and import it on the [A50 cell](https://docs.google.com/spreadsheets/d/1hD-hXlVT60AGhGVifNn7nNo9oVMKnIoQ2kBNmx-YY8M/edit?usp=sharing`).
+- Get final output file `projects/unlimited.csv` and import it on the [A50 cell](https://docs.google.com/spreadsheets/d/1RQhZDR9PA3_8UD-UP3AWi3wJTqoMb3bLGbFnkLBk_ZE/edit?usp=sharing).

 #### In detail
-Verify [this query](BigQuery/query_20171101_20181101_unlimited.sql) for proper date range.
+#Verify [this query](BigQuery/query_20171101_20181101_unlimited.sql) for proper date range.
 If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.

-Run the query on [BigQuery console](https://bigquery.cloud.google.com/queries/) or use `./BigQuery/query_20171101_20181101_unlimited.sh`.
+#Run the query on [BigQuery console](https://bigquery.cloud.google.com/queries/) or use `./BigQuery/query_20171101_20181101_unlimited.sh`.

-Copy the results to a file like `data/unlimited_output_20171101_20181101.csv`.
+#Copy the results to a file like `data/unlimited_output_20171101_20181101.csv`.
 To do this, first Save as Table, then select the table in your google dataset.
 Next, export it as csv to gs://[BUCKET_NAME]/[FILENAME.CSV], where [BUCKET_NAME] is your Cloud Storage bucket name, and [FILENAME.CSV] is the name of your destination file.
 Then find the file in https://console.cloud.google.com/storage/browser/ and download it (file size is about 70MB).

+Update BigQuery [query file](BigQuery/velocity_top30.sql).
+If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.

+Run the query for a year, for example: `./run_bq.sh top30 2018-04-01 2019-04-01`.
+It takes about 1+TB and costs about $5+.

+It will generate a file for example: `data/data_top30_projects_20180401_20190401.csv`.

 Run `analysis.rb` with
 ```
 ruby analysis.rb data/unlimited_output_201611_201710.csv projects/top30_201611_201710.csv map/hints.csv map/urls.csv map/defmaps.csv map/skip.csv map/ranges_unlimited.csv
 ```

-Make a copy of the [google doc](https://docs.google.com/spreadsheets/d/14P8bML_jqutv1zzYy588rLSX-GjLy0Cc5aSCBY05CGE/)
+Make a copy of the [google doc](https://docs.google.com/spreadsheets/d/1RQhZDR9PA3_8UD-UP3AWi3wJTqoMb3bLGbFnkLBk_ZE/edit?usp=sharing).

 Put results of the analysis into a file and import the data in the 'Data' sheet in cell H1. <br />
 File -> Import -> Upload -> in the Import location section, select the radio button called 'Replace data at selected cell', click Import data